microsoft/Imitating-Human-Behaviour-w-Diffusion/README.md

 This creates a `figures` directory containing the main claw machine result figures shown in the paper.
 This cycles through all methods, and uses the transformer denoising network, resulting in a run time >24 hours.

+For nice labels when plotting, set `IS_USE_LATEX=True`, and ensure you have a valid tex/latex installation.
+To get it on Ubuntu run, `sudo apt install texlive texlive-latex-extra texlive-latex-recommended dvipng cm-super msttcorefonts`.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft